C. melanistius from Essequibo, Guyana, attains a

 is black extending into the top of the fishes back.

 of two female and three males, which were housed in

-box filter, both air-driven.
+small box filter, both air-driven.
 Decoration included a

 glass trough which was filled with fine gravel and planted

 with Java fern, Java moss and Hygrophila.
 This was

 Feeding: Frozen bloodworm,